Temper Tantrums

 • What activities do you do with your child?

-• Have there been any recent changes to his routine?
+• Have there been any recent changes to their routine?

-• How does your child respond to changes in his environment?
+• How does your child respond to changes in their environment?

-• How do you prepare your child for changes in his daily routine?
+• How do you prepare your child for changes in their daily routine?

 • How would you describe your child?